cucumber/.github/CONTRIBUTING.md

 ## AI Usage

 Cucumber is developed and maintained by humans.
-We read every discusison, issue and pull reqeust.
-As such we appreciate it if you take the time to communicate with us.
+We read every discusison, issue and pull request.
+As such we appreciate it, if you would take time to communicate with us.

 When you use AI, we require that you do the following: